 The Monthly Payment Plan

 The terms of this plan allow you to pay any balance due over the four months of the semester.
-A per-semester application fee (currently $35) will be charged on your Student Account if you decide to take advantage of this plan.
+A per-semester application fee (currently $35) will be charged on your student account if you decide to opt in to this plan.
 Prior semester balances will not be incorporated into the payment plan and must be paid immediately.
 Aid is subtracted from the balance before the payments are calculated.
-Participants are expected to make their monthly payments on time, or they may lose access to the plan in the future.
-To enroll in the Monthly Payment Plan, log in to your account, select Student Accounts from the left menu, and select the enrollment link under Payment Plan.
-You cannot opt out of the Monthly Payment Plan for the current semester, or a previous semester, after registration unless the amount owed was paid in full prior to the deadline.
-To cancel your payment plan before registration, Student Accounts Office can assist you further.
+Participants are expected to make their monthly payments on time or they may lose access to the plan in the future.
+To enroll in the Monthly Payment Plan, log in to your account, select Student Accounts from the left-hand menu, and select the enrollment link under Payment Plan.
+You cannot opt out of the Monthly Payment Plan for the current semester or a previous semester after registration unless the amount owed was paid in full prior to the deadline.
+To cancel your payment plan before registration, Student Financial Services can assist you further.

-Students who live in Harvard Housing will see their rent charged monthly on their student account.
-Those students are expected to pay their rent as of the first of each month.
+Students who live in Harvard housing will see their rent charged monthly on their student account.
+These students are expected to pay their rent as of the first of each month.
 Students who do not keep up with their monthly rent payments may be denied lease renewal options in the future.
 If you are charged rent on your student account during the summer, that must be paid out-of-pocket as it cannot be paid with financial aid.
 Graduating students are responsible for paying June and July rent charges prior to Commencement.
-For more information regarding bills and Commencement, go to the Enrollment Policies.
+For more information regarding bills and Commencement, go to the Enrollment Policies information page.